-Soon after the first group of Microcampus students arrived in Xizhou, it became very clear that those with less ability (or willingness) to speak Chinese were at a major disadvantage.
+Soon after the first group of Microcampus students arrived in Xizhou, it became very clear that those with less ability or willingness to speak Chinese were at a major disadvantage.
 They had to depend entirely on their peers to provide support.
-In the short term this was great for the students with strong language skills to practice, but they grew weary of providing “translation service” several hours a day for four weeks.
+In the short term this was great practice for the students with strong language skills, but they grew weary of providing “translation service” several hours a day for four weeks.

-As the application process moves forward, it will be important to develop a team of students who will bring a wide variety of skills to the process.
-The ability to speak and interact in Chinese (at some level, anyway) is certainly among those skills, that will be considered as a part of your application, particularly in an environment where so much of the learning will take place in Chinese.
+As the application process moves forward, it will be important to develop a team of students who will bring a wide variety of skills to the group.
+The ability to speak and interact in Chinese, at some level, is certainly among those skills, and will be considered as a part of your application, particularly in an environment where so much of the learning will take place in Chinese.

-It is a wonderful thing that there is such a high level of interest in the Microcampus experience as we look ahead at the program's fourth year.
-Microcampus has now expanded to include room for 64 students, which means that some difficult choices will need to be made during the application/placement process.
+Microcampus has expanded to include room for 16 8th grade students for each trip, which means that some difficult choices will need to be made during the application/placement process.

 The application process is designed to be simple, positive, fair, open, and inclusive, with the ultimate goal of a “tears free” experience for everyone involved.
 The selection process will involve several small parts: questions for students, questions for parents, and thoughtful input from SAS teachers, counselors, and the nurse.
-Students report cards will also be a valuable source of information, particularly the areas related to academic behaviors (cooperation/collaboration, etc.).
+Students report cards will also be a valuable source of information, particularly the areas related to academic learning behaviors (e.g. cooperation/collaboration).

 One factor in the placement process is how well students follow the application process itself.
 Do students attend all the meetings?
 Bring/turn in all the forms on time, without any excuses or "drama" involved?
-Students can show that they are a good fit for the Microcampus program by paying close attention to what they need to do during the application process.
+Students can show that they are a good fit for the Microcampus program by paying close attention to what they need to do and when they need to do it by during the application process.